- Applying to study

 To keep us all safe, Student Wellbeing Services (Counselling, Disability and Welfare) are offering students the next available online appointment.
 If you require a face-to-face appointment, please discuss this with Wellbeing staff at the time of booking.
 For the latest information for international student support and updates on the University’s response to COVID-19, please visit here.

 We understand that studying in a foreign country can be overwhelming.
 The University has many services and programs to support you to become familiar with your new study environment.

 Your first point of contact for all enquires is Student Central.
 You can reach the team via 1300 668 370 (option 4 then option 2), email@example.com or live chat (click the icon on the bottom right of the website).

 For after-hours assistance, contact the International Students’ assistance line via 1800 735 807

 If you’re facing challenges or unexpected problems, the Wellbeing Team is here to help.

 Counselling Service – A free and confidential service staffed by qualified psychologists and social workers.

-Welfare Service – Welfare Officers can support you with guidance around University processes, financial assistance, accommodation, and Student visa enquiries.
+Student Welfare Service – Welfare Officers can provide guidance with University processes, financial assistance, accommodation advice, and referrals for Student Visa enquiries.